 Jayathi Y. Murthy

-Jayathi Y. Murthy is the Ronald and Valerie Sugar Dean at the UCLA Henry Samueli School of Engineering and Applied Science, where she leads a team of more than 180 faculty members, supporting 5,000 undergraduate and graduate degree students.
-She joined the school on January 1, 2016, becoming its seventh dean.
+Jayathi Y. Murthy is the Ronald and Valerie Sugar Dean at the UCLA Henry Samueli School of Engineering and Applied Science, with 190 faculty members, and more than 6,000 undergraduate and graduate students.
+Murthy is also a distinguished professor in the Mechanical and Aerospace Department.

-The Samueli School of Engineering is recognized around the world as a leader in engineering education, research and service.
-UCLA Engineering has developed generations of rigorously trained engineers and has been the home for solutions to challenges in critical fields including energy, sustainability, healthcare, communications, transportation, infrastructure and information technology.
+UCLA Samueli is recognized around the world as a leader in engineering education, research and service.
+Established in 1945, the school has developed generations of rigorously trained engineers and been a home for solutions to challenges in critical fields including energy, sustainability, healthcare, communications, transportation, infrastructure and information technology.

 Prior to joining the University of Texas at Austin, Murthy was the Robert V. Adams Professor of Mechanical Engineering at Purdue University from 2008 to 2011.
 Before joining Purdue, she was a professor of mechanical engineering at Carnegie Mellon University in Pittsburgh.

-Murthy received a Ph.D. in mechanical engineering from the University of Minnesota, an M.S. from Washington State University and a B. Tech from the Indian Institute of Technology, Kanpur.
-She is a fellow of the American Society of Mechanical Engineers and the author of more than 280 technical publications.
-She serves on the editorial boards of Numerical Heat Transfer and the International Journal of Thermal Sciences.
-She is an editor of the second edition of the Handbook of Numerical Heat Transfer.
+Murthy received a Ph.D. in mechanical engineering from the University of Minnesota, a master’s degree from Washington State University and a B. Tech from the Indian Institute of Technology, Kanpur, where she was named a distinguished alumna in 2012.
+She is a member of the National Academy of Engineering (NAE), fellow of the American Society of Mechanical Engineers (ASME) and the recipient of many honors, including the ASME Heat Transfer Memorial Award in 2016 and the ASME Electronics and Photonics Packaging Division Clock Award.
+Murthy is the author of more than 300 technical publications, an editor of the second edition of the Handbook of Numerical Heat Transfer, and serves on the editorial boards of Numerical Heat Transfer and the International Journal of Thermal Sciences.